How to use arbitrary measuring devices to perform almost perfect measurements: Solving analytically for the minimal average TVD error

-In this appendix we will show that it is possible to analytically solve for the minimal root-mean-square error that can achieved in the case of approximately implementing a qubit von Neumann measurement.
+In this appendix we will show that it is possible to analytically solve for the minimal average TVD error that can be achieved in the case of approximately implementing a two outcome measurement (including, as a special case, a qubit von Neumann measurement).
 The method we will apply is a geometrical one, which shows that there are three regimes, which we can explicitly identify.